 This training provides front line workers with a safety system when caring for others and aims to recognise the importance of the mental health of staff in FRCs.

-The training allows individuals to attend a quiet safe space where they can relate to other professionals in the room and be able to accept the challenging field they work in, while also willing to strengthen their resilience.
+It allows individuals to attend a quiet safe space where they can relate to other professionals in the room and be able to accept the challenging field they work in, while also willing to strengthen their resilience.
+Improve wellbeing and productivity.

 The training provides participants with the opportunity to identify their own self-care needs in different areas of their life (personal, professional, physical, emotional, social, spiritual) and identify action steps for them to focus on.